By Jill Brooke

 They comfort and offer hope.

 So here we are again, facing the aftermath of racial inequality.
-People find strength and community, in Minnesota and cities nationwide, by laying fields of flowers on streets.
+People find strength and community, in Alabama, Minnesota, and cities nationwide, by laying fields of flowers on streets.

 This symbolic act is actually an ancient ritual, this need to pluck flowers from the earth and hold them close.

 Flowers silently assure us that beauty and solace exist despite loss or injustice.
 They are the weapons of choice to disarm violence.
 They add a peaceful voice to anguish; their beauty is a symbol of hope.

 We see it as George Floyd’s brother lays down flowers as a peace offering and plea for change.
 We see it as communities gather to offer condolences to the mother of Tyre Nichols.

 We see it as veterans honor their dead with poppies—the flowers that grew after Napoleon razed Europe, thus becoming a symbol of rebirth.

 We see it as strangers connect through flowers, be it at Sandy Hook or the unexpected death of Princess Diana, the civilian and the celebrity.
 These gestures can unite a town, a nation or the world.

 As humans, we’ve been seeking comfort from flowers for thousands of years.